sled-rs/sled-rs.github.io/performance.md

 because the work causes other work to get slower by needing to drag the disk spindle to another physical location before it's able to handle the request.
 Here's a place where smart scheduling can make a huge difference for the relationship between utilization and saturation.
+Most modern storage devices based on flash memory are essentially distributed databases where every 32mb is a different shard, so you can get a lot of throughput without immediate negative saturation by keeping the queue depths pretty deep, so more of the distributed chips in the device can do work at once.

 Further reading: